 The school day

 The Junior School opens its gates at 8.30am and children are encouraged to enter their classroom, although they can wait with their parents or carers until the bell rings at 8:40am as this indicates the start of the day.
-A member of staff will be on duty in the playground from 8:30am; however children must not be left unattended in the playground.
+A member of our senior leadership team (SLT) will be on duty in the playground from 8:30am; however children must not be left unattended in the playground.

-We ask that parents allow their children to come in to school by themselves, as our school corridors are not big enough to accommodate children and their parents!
+For safeguarding reasons we ask that parents allow their children to come in to school by themselves, also s our school corridors are not big enough to accommodate children and their parents!

 All children are expected to be at school by 8.45am.
 If they are not present for the register they will be marked late.